slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 ### SLSA

+Now let's look at how SLSA's __existing__ controls can can be used to prevent each of the attacks.

 #### Dependency Confusion

 A much more robust way to address dependency confusion is to use SLSA.
 SLSA build provenance contains metadata about an artifact, which includes the URL of the source repository and identifies the build system that produced the artifact.
 This metadata enables secure binding of the package name and version to the canonical source repository and its build system, which is referred to as [expectations forming](https://slsa.dev/spec/v1.0/verifying-artifacts#forming-expectations) in SLSA.